BurkovBA/BurkovBA.github.io/content/blog/2022-01-15-1/index.md

 approach more.

 I don't like the way I predict returns now, though.
 I will have to use better models.
 Their construction should allow for automation using data from APIs of parsed financial statements, and be different for stable and expanding companies.
+For instance, one could use the data from financialmodelingprep.com.

 ## References
 * https://www.kaggle.com/camnugent/sandp500 - S&P 500 dataset from Kaggle
+* https://site.financialmodelingprep.com/developer/docs - financialmodelingprep API with financial data
 * http://cvxopt.org/examples/tutorial/qp.html - cvxopt quadratic programming tutorial
 * https://cvxopt.org/userguide/coneprog.html - cvxopt documentation details on quadratic programming, including the risk curve and L1 norm etc.
 * https://cvxopt.org/userguide/index.html - cvxopt user guide